tomhartke/arxiv-track-author-changes/README.md

 ## Summary
+#### Motivation
-**Motivation**: What do authorship trends, and specifically authors who switch fields, tell us about how scientists value different fields?
+What do scientific authorship trends tells us about the importance of different scientific fields?
+Can this information help a young scientist choose their field?

+**Intuition**:
-**Intuition**: Measuring authors who *switch between fields* tells us how scientists rank the relative importance of fields.
+Measuring authors who *switch between fields* tells us how scientists rank the relative importance of fields.
 More importantly, this measures preference *for people who have seen both fields*, and then made the monumental decision to switch or stay.
-This is a much stronger signal than just measuring author number over time, which includes first time authors.
+This is a much stronger signal of value than just measuring author number over time, which includes first time authors.

+#### Methods
-**Method**: Here we take the dataset of all ArXiv papers ever published, and extract the way that authors transition between scientific fields over time.
+Here we take the dataset of all ArXiv papers ever published, and extract the way that authors transition between scientific fields over time.

-The main metrics measured are:
+#### Metrics
 - The author count within each field in each year
 - The author transition counts between fields during each year
 - The author transition rate between fields for a given year.